zkotti/cosmos-tour/guide.md

 ### **Description**

-Oceans cover about 70% of the Earth's surface.
-The oceans contain roughly 97% of the Earth's water supply.
+Oceans cover over 70% of the planet's surface.
+Approximately 97 percent of the world's water supply is found in the oceans.

-The oceans of Earth are unique in our Solar System.
-No other planet in our Solar System has liquid water (although recent finds on Mars indicate that Mars may have had some liquid water in the recent past).
-Life on Earth originated in the seas, and the oceans continue to be home to an incredibly diverse web of life.
+Earth's oceans are unlike any other in our Solar System.
+There is no liquid water on any other planet in our Solar System (although recent finds on Mars indicate that Mars may have had some liquid water in the recent past).
+The oceans were the birthplace of life on Earth, and they continue to be home to an extremely complex web of life.

-The oceans of Earth serve many functions, especially affecting the weather and temperature.
-They moderate the Earth's temperature by absorbing incoming solar radiation (stored as heat energy).
-The always-moving ocean currents distribute this heat energy around the globe.
-This heats the land and air during winter and cools it during summer.
+The oceans of the Earth perform a variety of tasks, including influencing weather and temperature.
+They help to keep the Earth's temperature stable by absorbing solar radiation (stored as heat energy).
+The thermal energy is distributed around the world by the ever-moving ocean currents.
+During the winter, this warms the land and air, while during the summer, it cools it.

-The Earth's oceans are all connected to one another.
-Until the year 2000, there were four recognized oceans: the Pacific, Atlantic, Indian, and Arctic.
-In the Spring of 2000, the International Hydrographic Organization delimited a new ocean, the Southern Ocean (it surrounds Antarctica and extends to 60 degrees latitude).
+The oceans of the world are all linked together.
+There were four acknowledged oceans until the year 2000: the Pacific, Atlantic, Indian, and Arctic.
+The International Hydrographic Organization designated a new ocean, the Southern Ocean, in the spring of 2000. (it surrounds Antarctica and extends to 60 degrees latitude).
 <br> Source [enchantedlearning](https://www.enchantedlearning.com/subjects/ocean/)

 ### **Area and depth of the major oceans**